The lecture performer's body

 A lecture performance’ s method of transmission may be affective mediation from one to the other.
 So is the self a constantly mediating force today: the body serves the subject, and the other way round, back and forth; continuously evaluating the affective outputs in order to affirm or change direction.
 The mediation between body and subject is economic - the “fuel” is affect.

-In my work “Generous Bodies”, which is commissioned by Stromereien, Performance Festival Zurich, 2014, I work with contemporary dancers, asking them how the performance of pleasure, desire and affect is a point of control for admission to a company: the performers’ s performance of their anthropological bodies is the starting point for developing choreographies, in which emotionality as a technology is put into question.
+In my work “Generous Bodies”, I work with contemporary dancers, asking them how the performance of pleasure, desire and affect is a point of control for admission to a company: the performers’ s performance of their anthropological bodies is the starting point for developing choreographies, in which emotionality as a technology is put into question.
 The dancers decide to perform machines (for a example a phone; how they imagine themselves being machines), yet in their movements they deconstruct the machinic.
 Their argument is that emotionality is detached, too undisciplined and unstructured: an “emotional motor“ can only destruct a machine but not feed it.
 They consider ways of using the “fuel“ which is freed by the “subject of pleasure“.
 On stage they perform their arguments, which they build in response to three sentences: “What makes me as a dancer a machine; what makes me as a dancer a

 human; how makes the machine a dancer of me?“